 Students who choose or do not choose to specialise in any of the above areas will receive the award title as Juris Doctor (法律博士).
-In pursuance of City University's new policy on streamlining award titles, it has been decided that from 2015-16 onwards the award titles will not include areas of specialisation.
+In pursuance of City University's policy on streamlining award titles, it has been decided that the award titles do not include areas of specialisation.
 The specialised area, if elected by a student, will appear on the transcript.

 The master implementation plan for the co-teaching programme consists of a two-step process with an initial pilot run in 2019/20 combining some courses, and a finalized step in 2020/21.
 The co-teaching of common courses is regarded by the School as a means of better securing economies of scale with limited teaching resources, particularly for some courses for which recruitment has been challenging across all common law schools.
 It would also allow the School to offer a greater selection of electives to both LLB and JD students than would be possible if all electives were separately taught.
-In 2019/20 (as at Semester B, 2019/20), 31 electives were offered to JD students as compared to 29 electives in 2018/19.
+In 2020/21 (as at Semester B, 2020/21), 30 electives were offered to JD students as compared to 31 electives in 2019/20.